CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-4.md

    >**Note**: Wait about 60 seconds then refresh your repository landing page for the next step.

-1. You can verify the `app.py` and `prime.py` files available in your GitHub repository.
+1. You can verify the `arm.json` and `terraform.tf` files available in your GitHub repository.

    ![](../media/ex-4-github4.png)